Services and transport

 Recycled wastewater is also being provided to these lands, and a recycled water supply line (purple line) will also be available for use by industry.
 This line is being built along Elizabeth Drive from the new Upper South Creek Advanced Water Recycling Centre which has started construction and is located along Clifton Avenue in Kemps Creek (for completion by 2025).

 The diagram above shows the location of the site in relation to this project while the photo below shows the proposed centre.
-Works have commenced on this line along Elizabeth Drive in September 2023, with these construction works being undertaken by John Holland.
+Works were completed on this line along Elizabeth Drive in 2024, with these construction works being undertaken by John Holland.

 the Transport network